The infinite Viterbi alignment and decay-convexity

-Our next objective is to examine the state-estimates obtained for the two data subsets.
+Our next objective is to interpret the state-estimates obtained for the two data subsets.
 Figure \ref{fig3} shows maximum a-posteriori state estimates of the pairwise coupling parameters $x^{ij}_n$ for the two data subsets, consisting respectively of ``correct'' and ``error'' trials.
-The first and fourth rows in figure \ref{fig3} display $\hat{\xi}_m^n(4,100)$ as a heat map, for $m$ corresponding to $3$ and $1$ seconds before arrival at the reward point, at the reward point ($t=0$), and $1$ and $3$ seconds after pass the reward point.
+The first and fourth rows in figure \ref{fig3} display $\hat{\xi}_{n,m}(4,100)$ as a heat map, for five different time steps: $m$ corresponding to $3$ ($t=-3$) and $1$ ($t=-1$) seconds before arrival at the reward point; at the reward point ($t=0$), and $1$ ($t=1$) and $3$ ($t=3$) seconds after pass the reward point.
 These times are marked by vertical blue lines in the second and third row plots in figure \ref{fig3}.

 Signatures of neural population interaction emerge from the estimates of pairwise coupling parameters: on correct trials, the red coloring on the heat-maps corresponds to strong positive influence from a small minority of neurons onto a larger pool, at $t=-3$, $t=1$, $t=0$ and extending to $t=1$.
 Such anticipatory activity could reflect reward expectancy.

-Conversely, on ``error'' trials the predominantly blue coloring on the heatmaps at $t=-1$, $t=0$ and $t=1$ indicates negative pairwise interactions shortly before, during and after the reward point.
+Conversely, on ``error'' trials the predominantly blue colouring on the heatmaps at $t=-1$, $t=0$ and $t=1$ indicates negative pairwise interactions shortly before, during and after the reward point.
 The estimates on the ``error'' trials also present greater variation over time than in the ``correct'' trials, possibly reflecting an error signal or the consolidation of trial outcome-related information.